 How to Apply

-Interested educators should fill out the application below.
-Applications are due June 17, 2019.
-Selected applicants will be invited to interview with Office of Educational Programs staff members, who will select members of the board.
+Interested educators should fill out an application prior to the deadline.
+Selected applicants will be invited to interview with Office of Educational Programs staff, who will select members of the council.
 No prior experience or program attendance with the Carlos Museum is necessary.
 We are looking for teachers who meet the following criteria:

 - Openness to new ideas and collaboration

 - Able to promote the Carlos Museum among colleagues and/or districts

 - Aid in the goal of representing a diverse group of educators

 - A sense of humor is always appreciated!

 APPLICATIONS RECEIVED AFTER JUNE 14, 2023 WILL BE CONSIDERED FOR THE 2024 COHORT.